The-Onion-Man/environment-setup-public/Github.md

 - remember, you can always see your log by typing `git log`
 - in these beginning stages always explicitly define what `remote` and what `branch` you are pushing to.
 When I `git push origin master` I am pushing to the `master` branch on the `origin` remote.
 - We can always see all our remotes and their urls by typing `git remote -v`
+- If you are working with the same repository folder between Windows, WSL, or a container, be sure to [set up consistent line endings](https://code.visualstudio.com/docs/remote/troubleshooting#_resolving-git-line-ending-issues-in-containers-resulting-in-many-modified-files)